mcaimi/libvmod-calmdown/README.md

 ## DESCRIPTION

-A simple rate-limit module for Varnish Cache.
+A simple rate-limit module for Varnish Cache version 5.1.

-This module implements a rate limiting feature in Varnish that allows an user to set limits on how often a resource should be requested by the same source client IP.
+This module implements a rate limiting feature in Varnish that allows an user to set limits on how often a resource should be requested by the same source client.
 This is useful for example for internet-facing API providers, high-traffic services or websites in general.

 The algorithm used is a variant of the [Token-Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket)

 The module works by:
-1. instantiating an array of linked lists (the bucket queues) and associating a pthread mutex to every item
+1. instantiating an list of linked lists (the bucket queues) and associating a pthread mutex to every item
+2. The string "compound_key" is created from the concatenation of (source key) + (resource key)
-2. for every request the module computes the SHA1 hash of the source IP and determine which queue will handle the request
+3. for every request the module computes the SHA256 hash of the compound_key and determine which queue will handle the request
-3. once a queue is selected, a bucket is allocated for the current source IP hash.
+4. once a queue is selected, a bucket is allocated for the current source IP hash.

 For every request, the time between the last call timestamp and the current is evaluated and the token counter is:
 1. Decreased by one